May 9, 2020

 I drill a row of deep holes with my finger,

-And nest each seed before it’s blanketed.
+And nest each seed beneath a layer of soil.

 They’ll measure out the season with their growth